BerkeleyBlockchain/satchel/README.md

 - User can take out loans from Satchel and redeem those loans.
 - User maintains a credit rating that implicates their loan flexibility and is impacted by loan redemption timeliness.
-- Implement a User and School onboarding process.
 - Add a flow for a non-community-member to be able to interact with Satchel and contribute to a school in a developing region.
 - School projects are created with real data.
-- Multiple schools (not just one) are able to login and users are able to specify the school with which they are associated with.
 - Implement governance such that users can vote on which school projects are prioritized funding-wise.

 ## Setup

-App will be running at [http://localhost:3000/](http://localhost:3000/) and use the Ganache testnet for testing purposes.
+App will be running at [http://localhost:3000/](http://localhost:3000/) and use the Goerli testnet for testing purposes.

 ### 1. Prerequisites